dynaroars/dig/README.md

 </details>

-> A good starting point to understand more about DIG is reading our ICSE'22 tool paper https://dynaroars.github.io/pubs/nguyen2022syminfer.pdf.
+> A good starting point to understand DIG and its usage at high level is reading our ICSE'22 tool paper https://dynaroars.github.io/pubs/nguyen2022syminfer.pdf.

 **Benchmarks**: The DIG project also produces a large set of **NLA** [benchmark programs](https://github.com/dynaroars/dig/tree/dev/benchmark) that contain nonlinear invariants.
 Many of these programs are used in the annual SV-COMP (Software verification competition), e.g., [`dig-nla`](https://gitlab.com/sosy-lab/benchmarking/sv-benchmarks/-/tree/main/c/nla-digbench) and [`dig-nla-scaling`](https://gitlab.com/sosy-lab/benchmarking/sv-benchmarks/-/tree/main/c/nla-digbench-scaling).